BitFlippedCelt/le-resume/resume.md

 - Building Discord bot functionality with Poise and Serenity Rust crates
 - Leveraging Pulumi and GitHub Actions for infrastructure as code management
 - Developing Rust/Leptos web frontend for extended gameplay options
-- Targeting SEI or other performant blockchain networks for in-game economy
 - Implementing hybrid on-chain/off-chain approach for a sustainable gaming ecosystem

 **Technologies Used:** Rust, Python, Kubernetes, NATS, Redis, SurrealDB, Poise, Serenity, LLAMA